Scalable platform for qudit-based quantum computing using polar molecules: Abstract

 \section{Abstract}

-We propose a model of a scalable qudit-based quantum processor that uses rotational degrees of freedom of polar molecules.
-Entangling gates between qudits are implemented via moving molecules in optical traps by exploiting dipole-dipole interactions to mediate coherent coupling.
-We develop encoding schemes that map single qubits ($d=2$) into qudits of dimensions $2\leq d\leq5$, and pairs of qubits into higher-dimensional qudits with $d=4,5$.
-This approach enables the realization of a universal set of quantum gates.
-In particular, we exploit additional levels that are present in the $d=3$ and $d=5$ qudits, which allows one to simplify the decomposition of multiqubit gates.
-We then analyze the relevant experimental parameters to realize our schemes with SrF and $^{87}$Rb$^{133}$Cs molecules.
-The proposed approach offers a promising route towards scalable and versatile quantum information processing with multilevel systems, which can be potentially realized using currently available experimental facilities.
+We propose a scalable qudit-based quantum processor using rotational states of polar molecules.
+Previously, molecular internal states were used to enlarge Hilbert space, whereas our approach uses optical tweezer arrays to achieve scalable architectures with exponential state-space growth without increasing qudit dimensionality $d$.
+Entangling gates are implemented by adiabatically bringing traps together to activate dipole-dipole interactions.
+We develop encoding schemes mapping single qubits into qudits with $2\leq d\leq5$ and pairs of qubits into $d=4,5$ qudits, enabling universal set of quantum gates.
+Additional levels in $d=3$ and $d=5$ qudits simplify multiqubit gate decompositions.
+We analyze experimental parameters for SrF and NaCs molecules.
+This approach provides a promising route to scalable quantum information processing with multilevel systems using existing experimental platforms.